masichaivy/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - 0-alias displays a script that creates an alias
 - 1-hello_you displays a script that prints'hello user'
 - 2-path displays a script that adds action to path
+- 3-paths displays a script that counts the number of assignment